 What is Customer engagement analytics?

-Customer engagement analytics facilitates organizations to make data-driven business decisions for direct marketing, site selection (measuring the needs of a new project against the merits of potential locations) and customer relationship management (CRM).
+Customer engagement analytics facilitates organizations to make data-driven business decisions for direct marketing, site selection (measuring the needs of a new project against the merits of potential locations), and customer relationship management (CRM).
 The outcome is a 360-degree viewpoint of customer behavior that enables to find out who they are, what they want, what they do, and when & how to best reach them – in order to create personalized customer experiences that drive customer loyalty.

-It provides a great opportunity for companies to understand customer preferences and allows them to “think like a customer”, which in turn help them to deliver the best possible service that matches their preferences.
+It provides a great opportunity for companies to understand customer preferences and allows them to “think like a customer”, which in turn helps them to deliver the best possible service that matches their preferences.
 A typical example can be an online retail customer surfing across sites like Amazon or Flipkart to buy a smartphone.
 The company has huge data of searches made by previous customers from a certain geography, thus enabling them to produce the best results for the customers to choose.

-The online world has become huge and today customers are everywhere – mobile phones, social media, email, etc. Companies can reach customers via all these communication channels; hence it is imperative for companies to create a 360-degree customer engagement platform to stand out in the competing market place.
+The online world has become huge and today customers are everywhere – mobile phones, social media, email, etc. Companies can reach customers via all these communication channels; hence it is imperative for companies to create a 360-degree customer engagement platform to stand out in the competing marketplace.

 This is crucial for companies, to understand the best use of customer engagement analytics.
 Generally, customers are segmented based on demographics (age, race, gender, religion, ethnicity, income, education level, family size), psychographic (lifestyle, social class, and personality characteristics), geography (where they stay and work), behavioral (spending, usage, consumption).
-The best customer analytics tool generally considers all these segmentation and segregates data, which can then be manipulated to understand the user behavior for better customer experience.
+The best customer analytics tool generally considers all these segmentation and segregates data, which can then be manipulated to understand the user behavior for a better customer experience.

 Key factors to consider for Customer Engagement Analytics: